CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

    resolved within two or three days.

-All the details on Linux kernel regressions relevant for developers
+All the details on CQX96 kernel regressions relevant for developers
 ===================================================================